saltyorg/docs/docs/apps/ddclient.md

 ---
 <!-- END SALTBOX MANAGED OVERVIEW SECTION -->

+## Preconfiguration

+Requires Cloudflare to be enabled in your Saltbox configuration with valid API credentials in `accounts.yml`.

 ## Deployment

 ```shell
 sb install ddclient
 ```

-## Basics
+## Usage

 DDClient is automatically configured for Cloudflare with common Saltbox subdomains.
 Configuration file is created at `/opt/ddclient/ddclient.conf` - edit this file to customize subdomains.

-Requires Cloudflare to be enabled in your Saltbox configuration with valid API credentials in `accounts.yml`.